-Are you looking for a job?
-Or do you plan to look for a job in the near future?
-Those questions represent the most common reasons why someone would begin to look at their resume and decide if it needs to be updated.
-What most people discover over time is that their resume should always be update-to-date as job changes can occur suddenly and without any prior warning.
+Are you planning for a new job?
+Or do you plan to search for a job in the near future?
+Those questions represent the most common reasons why someone would begin to examine their resume and decide if it needs to be updated.
+What most people discover over time is their resume should always be update-to-date as job changes can occur suddenly and without prior warning.

 The Anatomy of a Resume with Impact

 What gives a resume impact, with regards to standing out among other resumes submitted?
 It is a resume that can be easily read, displays skillsets that are immediately identifiable as being related to the advertised position, and highlights important accomplishments and achievements.
 A chronological resume emphasizes what a person is doing now; whereas, a skillset resume represents what a person can transfer from their entire career to this new role.